CFANS Student Organizations

 Fisheries, Wildlife and Conservation Biology Club / Student Chapter of the Wildlife Society

-The Fisheries, Wildlife and Conservation Club promotes fellowship among students and faculty, and the development of fish, wildlife, and conservation enthusiasts.
-We sponsor social, vocational, and educational events.
-The club aims to prepare members for careers by building field experiences and fostering connections with future employers.
-All U of M students are welcome to join.
-Contact FWCBClub@umn.edu with any questions.
+The Fisheries, Wildlife, and Conservation Biology (FWCB) Club promotes the development of fish, wildlife, and conservation enthusiasts.
+The FWCB Club sponsors social, vocational, and educational events to bring together individuals of similar interests, encourage networking, and keep members informed on current issues.
+Most importantly, the FWCB Club aims to prepare members for a career in the discipline by building field experience and fostering connections with future employers.

 Forestry Club